renatosans/CarDealershipTAURI/README.md

 use   NPM RUN TAURI DEV    para rodar backend e frontend simultaneamente

+## Dependencies
+- Diesel ORM depends on the following client library:   libmysqlclient

 ## Steps to run the project
 - run the sql script to create the database